The future of GTM AI is here

 Technical SEO ensures that your website is fast, secure, and easily crawlable by search engines.
 Some best practices include:

-• Improve your site speed by minimizing code, leveraging browser caching, and using a content delivery network (CDN).
+• Improve your site speed by minimizing code in HTML, CSS, and JavaScript, leveraging browser caching, and using a content delivery network (CDN).
+Faster load times are an important factor for both user experience and rankings.

 • Submit an XML sitemap to help search engines index your pages.